rootsandberries/lc_litsearchr/index.md

 ### About this workshop

 We are pleased to offer a virtual, hands-on training over two half-days on R, RStudio and *litsearchr*.
-This training will be held June 26-27, 2023 from 1-4:30 pm GMT (UTC +0).
+This training will be held September 18-19, 2023 from 9:00am -12:30pm EDT / 2-5:30 pm BST (UTC +1).

-**Applications will open on May 1 with an application deadline of May 31.
-Please apply at this link: [https://forms.gle/kPgpQC1hk59G74sC8](https://forms.gle/kPgpQC1hk59G74sC8)**
+**Applications are open with an application deadline of August 21.
+Please apply at this link: [https://forms.gle/cn7yqfJ44qWN3aok8](https://forms.gle/cn7yqfJ44qWN3aok8)**

 Note that applications will be evaluated based on the following criteria, so please take time and care to answer the free text questions: